stormpath/stormpath-documentation/source/reference.rst

   Provider Data Operations
   """"""""""""""""""""""""

   The providerData object can be explicitly created as part of the Directory creation POST.
 Once it has been created, it can be retrieved with a GET, and in some cases updated with a PUT.
 Provider Data plays a role in both Social Login and SAML Configurations.
-For more information about the operations possible with Provider Data, please see the :ref:`authn` Chapter.
+For more information about the operations possible with Provider Data, please see the :ref:`Authentication <authn>` Chapter.

   .. _ref-jwt: